parsica-php/parsica/docs/introduction.md

+---
+id: introduction
+title: What are parser combinators?
-# What are parser combinators?
+sidebar_label: What are parser combinators?
+---

 ## Parsers